 - We recommend using a heat gun or hair dryer for this application to make it easier.

 - To apply Instant Granite cleanly and exactly on edges and corners, overlap the edges by ½ inch.
-Then, using a sharp knife, cleanly cut along the edge and lightly rub the cut with a finger-nail.
+Then, using a sharp knife, cleanly cut along the edge and lightly rub the cut with a finger-nail or the edge of the squeege.

 - If you prefer to apply around an edge, carefully wrap the film around pressing lightly while warming the material with a heat gun or hair dryer.
 The heat releases the tension and the Instant Granite adheres firmly to the edge.